-The Middle Neck Road and East Shore Road Corridor Study (the "Corridor Study") has been prepared at the request of the Village of Great Neck (the "Village") to identify potential amendments to the Village Zoning Code (Chapter 575 of the Code of the Village of Great Neck, hereinafter the "Zoning Code") which would foster the revitalization of the Middle Neck Road and East Shore Road Corridors in order to bring lasting benefits to residents and business owners throughout the Village.
-In this context, revitalization is defined as the improvement of the physical, social and financial well-being of the Village through capital investments.

-This Corridor Study recommends the Village foster appropriate residential and commercial development at viable sites and create community benefits through an incentive zoning procedure along Middle Neck Road and East Shore Road.
+The Middle Neck Road and East Shore Road Corridor Study (the "Corridor Study") has been prepared at the request of the Village of Great Neck (the "Village") to identify potential amendments to the Village Zoning Code (Chapter 575 of the Code of the Village of Great Neck, hereinafter the "Zoning Code") which could foster desired residential and commercial development at viable sites and create community benefits through an incentive zoning procedure, along Middle Neck Road and East Shore Road.
+This Corridor Study builds upon the previously completed study, entitled Village of Great Neck Corridor Study (2013) ("2013 Corridor Study"), which culminated in the adoption of amendments to the Zoning Code (see below).